shashikaruu/shashikaruu.github.io/_posts/2020-05-01-randomforest.md

 Let's take a colonial treatment as an example.

 Frequently, when we want to assess the long-term effects of being colonised, we find a comparison area that was almost colonised as a counterfactual group.
-This technique, pioneered by Dell (2010), famously uses a geographic regression discontinuity design framework.
-To put it simply, you compare regions that were colonised, with regions that were *almost* colonised - where borders between the two were arbitrarily designed.
+This technique, pioneered by [Dell (2010)](https://scholar.harvard.edu/files/dell/files/ecta8121_0.pdf), uses a geographic regression discontinuity design framework.
+To put it simply: you compare regions that were colonised, with regions that were *almost* colonised - where borders between the two were arbitrarily designed.

-## Land tenures in colonial tenures

 As an example in historical India, one can compare villages in a former British colonised region, with villages in a nearby Native Ruled State that was almost colonised, whose borders were determined arbitrarily by rivers.

+## Land tenures in colonial India

-But what if, within the colonised region, the coloniser enacted a variety of programs - some which are potentially good and some potentially bad for long-run development?
-What then is the counterfactual comparison group?
+BUT what if, within the colonised region, a variety of programs was enacted - some which are potentially good and some potentially bad for long-run development?

+How do you evaluate these programs?
+And what are their respective counterfactuals?

 This is the question I face in assessing the long-run effects of colonial land tenures in India.
-In my study area, the region south of the red border was colonised by the British.
-Here, the British established four different types of land tenures (depicted in the map below).
-Some were potentially bad for long-run development (for example, extractive feudal landlord tenures, *in blue*).
-However, some may be potentially good for long-run development (for example strong property rights cultivator villages, *in pink*).
+In my study area (depicted below), the region south of the red border was colonised by the British.
+Here, the British established four different types of land tenures.
+Some were potentially bad for long-run development (for example, extractive **feudal landlord** tenures *in blue*).
+However, some may be potentially good for long-run development (for example strong **property rights-based** cultivator villages, *in pink*).

 ![svg]({{ site.url }}/images/act_institutions_v2.jpg)